f88083/my_works/msc_dissertation/README.md

 # How to find my codes?

-If you'd like to view the codes for the attacks (Blackhole, Flooding), just press ctrl-f to search for keywords "blackhole" or "flooding".
+If you'd like to view the codes for the attacks (Blackhole, Flooding), just search for keywords "blackhole" or "flooding".

 # What is resultGetter folder for?